bramstroker/homeassistant-powercalc/README.md

 Some lights support two color modes (both hs and color_temp), so there must be two CSV files.

-The files are gzipped to keep the repository footprint small, and installation fast.
+The files are gzipped to keep the repository footprint small, and installation fast but gzipping files is not mandatory.

 Example: